saichandrareddy1/OCR_Recognition/README.md

     def threshold(dir_, file_, total)
     ''' threshold will take three files
             1. dir id about path to root directory
-            2. files name of the file it may be image or text
+            2. files name of the file it may be image or text '''
-            3. total is the full path for the image '''

 ```